-15.5 M3, M4, M5 Spindle Control
+16.2 M3, M4, M5 Spindle Control

-- M3 start the spindle clockwise at the S speed. - M4 start the spindle counterclockwise at the S speed. - M5 stop the spindle.
+To start the spindle turning clockwise at the currently programmed speed, program M3.

+To start the spindle turning counterclockwise at the currently programmed speed, program M4.

+To stop the spindle from turning, program M5.

-It is OK to use M3 or M4 if the S spindle speed is set to zero.
+It is OK to use M3 or M4 if the spindle speed is set to zero.
 If this is done (or if the speed override switch is enabled and set to zero), the spindle will not start turning.
 If, later, the spindle speed is set above zero (or the override switch is turned up), the spindle will start turning.
 It is OK to use M3 or M4 when the spindle is already turning or to use M5 when the spindle is already stopped.

-15.6 M6 Tool Change
+16.3 M6 Tool Change

-15.6.1 Manual Tool Change
+16.3.1 Manual Tool Change

-If the HAL component hal_manualtoolchange is loaded, M6 will stop the spindle and prompt the user to change the tool based on the last T- number programmed.
-For more information on hal_manualtoolchange see the (Manual Tool Change) Section.
+If the Hal component hal_manualtoolchange is loaded M6 will stop the spindle and prompt the user to change the tool.
+For more information on hal_manualtoolchange see Section (4.8)

-15.6.2 Tool Changer
+16.3.2 Tool Changer

-To change a tool in the spindle from the tool currently in the spindle to the tool most recently selected (using a T word - see Section Select Tool), program M6.
+To change a tool in the spindle from the tool currently in the spindle to the tool most recently selected (using a T word - see Section 18.3), program M6.
 When the tool change is complete:

-- The spindle will be stopped. - The tool that was selected (by a T word on the same line or on any line after the previous tool change) will be in the spindle. - If the selected tool was not in the spindle before the tool change, the tool that was in the spindle (if there was one) will be placed back into the tool changer magazine. - If configured in the .ini file some axis positions may move when a M6 is issued.
-See the EMCIO section of the Integrator's Manual for more information on tool change options. - No other changes will be made.
+- The spindle will be stopped. - The tool that was selected (by a T word on the same line or on any line after the previous tool change) will be in the spindle.
+The T number is an integer giving the changer slot of the tool (not its id). - If the selected tool was not in the spindle before the tool change, the tool that was in the spindle (if there was one) will be in its changer slot. - If configured in the .ini file some axis positions may move when a M6 is issued.
+See the EMCIO section of the Integrators Manual for more information on tool change options. - No other changes will be made.
 For example, coolant will continue to flow during the tool change unless it has been turned off by an M9.

-The tool length offset is not changed by M6, use G43 after the M6 to change the tool length offset.
+The tool length offset is not changed, use G43 to change the tool length offset.

 The tool change may include axis motion.
 It is OK (but not useful) to program a change to the tool already in the spindle.
 It is OK if there is no tool in the selected slot; in that case, the spindle will be empty after the tool change.
 If slot zero was last selected, there will definitely be no tool in the spindle after a tool change.
-The tool changer will have to be setup to perform the tool change in hal and possibly classicalder.

-15.7 M7, M8, M9 Coolant Control
+16.4 M7, M8, M9 Coolant Control

-- M7 turn mist coolant on.
+To turn mist coolant on, program M7.

-- M8 turn flood coolant on.
+To turn flood coolant on, program M8.

-- M9 turn all coolant off.
+To turn all coolant off, program M9.

-It is OK to use any of these commands, regardless of the current coolant state.
+It is always OK to use any of these commands, regardless of what coolant is on or off.